thingsboard/thingsboard.github.io/docs/reference.md

 ---
 layout: docwithnav
 title: Reference Documentation
-description: Thingsboard reference documentation and API overview
+description: ThingsBoard reference documentation and API overview

 ---

-In the reference section, you can find reference documentation for Thingsboard APIs as well as our design docs and rule engine components.
+In the reference section, you can find reference documentation for ThingsBoard APIs as well as our design docs and rule engine components.

 ## Architecture

-Thingsboard design documentation, clustering mode and actor models are covered in Thingsboard [Architecture](/docs/reference/architecture).
+ThingsBoard design documentation, clustering mode and actor models are covered in ThingsBoard [Architecture](/docs/reference/architecture).

 ## API References

-Thingsboard API consist of two main parts: device API and server-side API.
+ThingsBoard API consist of two main parts: device API and server-side API.

 Device API is grouped by supported communication protocols: